-Prerequisite(s): Eligibility for ENG 110 and eligibility for MTH 103 or higher or 'C' grade or better in MTH 050 or higher or 'C' grade or better in MGT 130 or 'C' grade or better in ACC 140 or 'C' grade or better in EPR 140.
+Prerequisite(s): Eligibility for ENG 110 and eligibility for MTH 103 or higher, or 'C' grade or better in MGT 130.

 Methods and procedures employed in financial accounting with emphasis on development and interpretation of financial statements.
-Transfer students should be aware that a grade of "B" or above may be required for upper division courses.
+Transfer students should be aware that a grade of 'B' or above may be required for upper division courses.
 The student should review the transfer institution's course requirements.
-This course requires the purchase of an on-line homework management application access code which can be purchased with the printed textbook or in association with an etextbook.
+Course fee.

-Credit hours: 3 Lecture contact hours: 3 Lab contact hours: 0 Typically offered: Fall, Spring
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Fall, Spring